Nitish145/codefundo2k19/README.md

 ## Our Solution

 We aim at identifying the best suited probable points for setting up a secure electronic voting system.
-Our model would be secure enough so that no one would be able to know whom the voter voted for.
-Also, Smart contracts can be deployed for keeping voting data confidential.
+Our model would be enforcing the key principles of **reliability** , **transparency** , **accuracy**.
+Also, Smart contracts can be deployed in lieu of Trusted Third Party (TTP) to felicitate conflict-free e-voting avoiding the services of middle man.

 The following would be the integral parts of our e-voting system:

-   A. Watchdog organization
+   A. **Watchdog organization**

    - Holds voter information and should determine voter validity.
    - Should not expose voter information to any other party.

-   B. Smart Contracts
+   B. **Smart Contracts**

+   - Distributed and immutable.
    - Validate voters at the time of voting.
    - Acts as an agent between the watchdog organization and the voters.
    - The anonymity of voter information to prevent potential manipulation of votes.
-   - Distributed and immutable.

-   C. Azure Blockchain
+   C. **Azure Blockchain**

-   - Each vote is conceptually equivalent to the asset in blockchain and transaction happens between voter and candidate.
+   - Each vote is conceptually equivalent to the asset in blockchain and transaction occurs between a voter and a contestant.
    - Restrict asset to a process maximum of one transaction to potentially prevent multiple votes to the same candidate or voting for multiple contenders.

 ### Tasks

    A. Before Voting

-   - The registration of the voters and contestants is done with the watchdog organization.
+   - The registration of the voters and contestants with the watchdog organization.
    - The voters will be identified with the unique identification number (UIN) assigned by the watchdog organization after registration.
    - UIN would be used throughout the process to potentially prevent multiple voting.
    - The contestants would file their nomination with their voter id.
    - A public address would be generated and stored against each of the candidates.

    B. During Voting